ByAUJay

 3.1 Safe Token Distribution

-- Conduct gradual token releases with vesting schedules to prevent market manipulation and liquidity attacks.
+- Roll out token releases gradually with vesting schedules to dodge market manipulation and liquidity attacks.

-- Use timelocked multi-signature wallets for initial distributions.
+- Utilize timelocked multi-signature wallets for the initial distributions.

 3.2 Collateral and Liquidation Mechanisms

-- Ensure collateral ratios are sufficiently conservative to prevent under-collateralization.
+- Make sure the collateral ratios are conservative enough to avoid any risk of under-collateralization.

-- Implement liquidation penalties and incentives to maintain system stability.
+- Put in place liquidation penalties and incentives to keep the system steady.

 3.3 Oracle Security

-- Use decentralized or multiple oracle sources (e.g., Chainlink, Band Protocol) and cross-validate data inputs.
+- Go for decentralized or multiple oracle sources, like Chainlink or Band Protocol, and make sure to cross-validate those data inputs.

 4. Infrastructure and Operational Security